saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 processing is complete (The commands will `NAK`).
 This command returns a boolean expressing whether or not the software is done processing data.

+Note - we recommend waiting for just a moment after the capture completes before calling this function.
+The socket API largely emulates UI interactions, and the UI session may not have finished switching the moment the capture completed.
+This will be fixed in future revisions of the app.
+We recommend 1 second in the worst case to be sure the session has finished transitioning.

+This function returns `TRUE` or `FALSE`, followed by a newline, and then a `ACK`.
+If no capture is opened, it will return a `NAK`.

 **C# Function:** `bool IsProcessingComplete()`